sangeeth-606/Ecommerce-Follow-Alongg/README.md

 ##  Milestone 2:
 Implemented a user login page with username and password fields.
 Styled using Tailwind CSS for a clean, responsive design.
 Validates input and handles user authentication upon form submission.

+## Milestone 3: Server Setup
+Set up the server with express for HTTP requests and mongoose for MongoDB.
+Configured routing and database connections, providing endpoints for user authentication and other functionalities.